oehrlis/oci-sec-ws/lab/ex02/2x03-Exercise.md

 #### Verify Auto Resolving

 After a couple of seconds, you can verify the Responder activity.
-There are two new entries to make the bucket private Cloud Guard -> Alerts -> Responder activity
+There are two new entries to make the bucket private.

+Identity & Security -> Cloud Guard -> Alerts -> Responder activity

 ![>> step_10](../../images/screenshot-cloud-guard-auto-resolve_10.jpg)

 #### Verification

-The visibility for your created Object Storage bucket has automatically changed now to Private.
+The visibility for your Object Storage bucket has automatically changed now to Private.

-Storage -> Buckets
+Storage -> Object Storage -> Buckets

 ![>> step_11](../../images/screenshot-cloud-guard-auto-resolve_11.jpg)